SamΒ·2026-03-25Β·11 min read

 The Miracle Economy

-By the early 1980s, Japan had completed one of the most remarkable economic transformations in modern history.
-From the ashes of wartime devastation, the country had built itself into the world's second-largest economy, powered by export-driven manufacturing in automobiles, electronics, and steel.
-Japanese management techniques; the Toyota Production System, kaizen, just-in-time manufacturing; were studied and imitated worldwide.
-American executives traveled to Tokyo on pilgrimage, seeking to understand the secrets of Japanese competitiveness.
+By the early 1980s, Japan had completed one of the most improbable economic transformations in modern history.
+From the ruins of wartime devastation, it had built itself into the world's second-largest economy, powered by export-driven manufacturing in automobiles, electronics, and steel.
+Japanese management techniques β€” the Toyota Production System, kaizen, just-in-time manufacturing β€” were studied and imitated worldwide.
+American executives traveled to Tokyo seeking to decode the secrets of Japanese competitiveness.

-The foundations of the miracle were genuine.
+Underneath the admiration lay real substance.
 Japanese workers were highly educated and disciplined.
-The close coordination between the Ministry of International Trade and Industry (MITI), major banks, and industrial conglomerates (keiretsu) allowed for long-term strategic planning that Western firms, beholden to quarterly earnings, could not replicate.
-The household savings rate exceeded 15 percent, providing a deep pool of investable capital.
-And the undervalued yen, maintained through much of the post-war period, gave Japanese exporters a persistent competitive advantage in global markets.
+Close coordination between the Ministry of International Trade and Industry (MITI), major banks, and industrial conglomerates β€” the keiretsu β€” allowed for long-term strategic planning that Western firms, beholden to quarterly earnings, struggled to replicate.
+Household savings rates exceeding 15 percent provided a deep pool of investable capital, while an undervalued yen gave exporters a persistent edge in global markets.

 Tokyo's Marunouchi business district during the 1980s bubble era

 Tokyo's Marunouchi business district became the symbolic center of Japan's economic ascendancy.
-At the bubble's peak, the land beneath the Imperial Palace was said to be worth more than all the real estate in California. — Wikimedia Commons
+At the bubble's peak, the land beneath the Imperial Palace was said to be worth more than all the real estate in California. β€” Wikimedia Commons

 The Plaza Accord and Its Consequences

-The catalyst for the bubble was international.
-By the mid-1980s, the United States was running enormous trade deficits, particularly with Japan.
-American manufacturers complained bitterly that the strong dollar made their products uncompetitive against Japanese imports.
-On September 22, 1985, finance ministers from the United States, Japan, West Germany, France, and the United Kingdom met at the Plaza Hotel in New York and agreed to coordinate intervention to depreciate the dollar; an event known as the Plaza Accord.
+An international agreement lit the fuse.
+By the mid-1980s, the United States was running enormous trade deficits, particularly with Japan, and American manufacturers complained bitterly that the strong dollar made their products uncompetitive.
+On September 22, 1985, finance ministers from five nations met at the Plaza Hotel in New York and agreed to coordinate intervention to depreciate the dollar β€” an event known as the Plaza Accord.

-The accord succeeded beyond anyone's expectations.
-The dollar fell from 240 yen in September 1985 to 150 yen by early 1987; a 37 percent appreciation of the yen that threatened to devastate Japan's export sector.
-Japanese manufacturers faced a sudden and dramatic loss of price competitiveness.
-The phenomenon became known as endaka fukyo; the "strong yen recession."
+It succeeded beyond anyone's expectations.
+The dollar fell from 240 yen in September 1985 to 150 yen by early 1987, a 37 percent appreciation of the yen that threatened to devastate Japan's export sector.
+Manufacturers faced a sudden and dramatic loss of price competitiveness β€” a phenomenon that became known as endaka fukyo, the "strong yen recession."

-The Bank of Japan, led by Governor Satoshi Sumita, responded with aggressive monetary easing.
-The official discount rate was cut from 5.0 percent in January 1986 to 2.5 percent by February 1987; the lowest level in Japanese post-war history.
-The BOJ then held rates at this level for over two years, far longer than the economic fundamentals warranted.
-The motivation was partly international: under the Louvre Accord of February 1987, Japan had committed to stimulating domestic demand to reduce its trade surplus.
-But the prolonged period of ultra-low rates planted the seeds of catastrophe.
+Governor Satoshi Sumita's Bank of Japan responded with aggressive monetary easing.
+The official discount rate was cut from 5.0 percent in January 1986 to 2.5 percent by February 1987 β€” the lowest level in Japanese postwar history.
+Under the Louvre Accord of February 1987, Japan had committed to stimulating domestic demand to reduce its trade surplus, giving the BOJ political cover to hold rates at this emergency level for over two years, far longer than economic fundamentals warranted.
+Cheap money was flooding into the system, and it needed somewhere to go.

 The Bubble Inflates

-The Nikkei 225, Japan's benchmark stock index, began its ascent from approximately 13,000 in late 1985.
-By the end of 1986, it had crossed 18,000.
-By 1987, despite the global crash on Black Monday in October, the Nikkei recovered far more quickly than Western markets and finished the year near 22,000.
-The climb accelerated through 1988 and 1989.
-On December 29, 1989; the last trading day of the decade; the Nikkei 225 reached its all-time peak of 38,957.44.
+The Nikkei 225 began its ascent from approximately 13,000 in late 1985.
+By the end of 1986 it had crossed 18,000; by the close of 1987, despite the global shock of Black Monday in October, it recovered far more quickly than Western markets and finished near 22,000.
+Through 1988 and 1989 the climb steepened relentlessly.
+On December 29, 1989 β€” the last trading day of the decade β€” the Nikkei 225 reached its all-time peak of 38,957.44.

-At this summit, the Tokyo Stock Exchange's total market capitalization exceeded $4 trillion, representing roughly 45 percent of global equity value.
+At that summit, the Tokyo Stock Exchange's total market capitalization exceeded $4 trillion, representing roughly 45 percent of global equity value.
 Japanese stocks traded at a price-to-earnings ratio of approximately 60, compared to 15 for the S&P 500.
-NTT (Nippon Telegraph and Telephone), partially privatized in 1987, briefly became the most valuable company in the world, with a market capitalization exceeding $300 billion; more than the entire West German stock market.
+NTT (Nippon Telegraph and Telephone), partially privatized in 1987, briefly became the most valuable company in the world with a market capitalization exceeding $300 billion β€” more than the entire West German stock market.

-The real estate bubble was even more extreme.
-Commercial land prices in Tokyo's six central wards rose 300 percent between 1985 and 1989, according to data from the Japan Real Estate Institute Noguchi (1994).
-The most frequently cited statistic of the era; that the land beneath the Imperial Palace in central Tokyo was worth more than all the real estate in California; may have been apocryphal, but it captured the absurdity of the valuations.
-Golf club memberships, which could be bought, sold, and used as loan collateral, traded for as much as $3 million each.
-The Nikkei Golf Membership Index, an actual financial instrument, tracked these prices.
+Real estate prices were more extreme still.
+Commercial land in Tokyo's six central wards rose 300 percent between 1985 and 1989, according to the Japan Real Estate Institute Noguchi (1994).
+Whether the land beneath the Imperial Palace was truly worth more than all the real estate in California may have been apocryphal, but the claim captured the absurdity of the moment.
+Golf club memberships β€” which could be bought, sold, and used as loan collateral β€” traded for as much as $3 million each.
+An actual financial instrument, the Nikkei Golf Membership Index, tracked their prices.

 Nikkei 225 Index, 1985-2000